Fiji has 322 islands, over a hundred of them inhabited. It lies midway between Tahiti and Australia, due north of New Zealand.

 To make things even better, a Fiji island vacation is very affordable (Fiji is a great place to learn scuba diving) and all facilities are well developed.

-The hub of Pacific aviation, you can fly to Fiji from almost anywhere around the Pacific.
+The hub of Pacific aviation, cheap flights to Fiji are available from almost anywhere around the Pacific.

 Ni sa bula